mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 What is DevOps?

-Some people may think of that DevOps is a set of software and tools which can make the development and deployment better.
+Some people may think that DevOps is a set of software and tools which can make development and deployment better.

 DevOps is more than that, DevOps is a culture, it’s more about the Team and Organization, DevOps is a collaboration of Dev and Ops.
 The team should work together to design automation processes about the development, testing and deployment, and fix issues.